fourstix/Elfos-video/README.md

 **vstart** - Start Video
 * Option: -i
 * Allocate the video buffers in high memory, if needed, and set the video flag to true.
 The display can be updated until a *vstop* command is issued.
-* Use the command *vstart -i* to load the video drivers from init.rc.
+* The command *vstart -i* will load the video drivers from init.rc.

 **vstop** - Stop Video
 * Option: -u